Board of Directors

 Hamish can be contacted by emailing the AHTA office.

-Lara can be contacted by emailing the AHTA office.
+Clare can be contacted by emailing the AHTA office.

-Finance, Audit, Risk and Governance
+Portfolio: Finance, Audit, Risk and Governance

 Julia graduated from Cumberland College Health Sciences in 1987 as a Physiotherapist.
 She worked at RPAH, Royal Perth and Prince of Wales Hospitals.
 She discovered hand therapy at Prince of Wales Hospital in 1990.
 It has been her passion ever since.
 She was Senior Hand Therapist at POWH for 4 years before opening her own private practice in1995, Southern Hand Therapy.